zenml-io/zenml/docs/book/component-guide/orchestrators/databricks.md

 zenml stack register databricks_stack -o databricks_orchestrator ... --set
 ```

-You can now run any ZenML pipeline using the HyperAI orchestrator:
+You can now run any ZenML pipeline using the Databricks orchestrator:

 ```shell
 python run.py